PDA Recommendations

 Miscellaneous hardware stuff you care about

-These includes "optional" hardware features you'd want to have in a PDA, such as headphone jack, micro SD, alert sliders, side buttons, & such.
+These includes "optional" hardware features you'd want to have in a cellphone, such as headphone jack, micro SD, alert sliders, side buttons, & such.
 My preferences can be found in the personal recommendations section below.

 As for more interesting hardware features such as kill switches (Wi-Fi, mobile, mic, camera, & such), you probably won't find them anywhere except for something like Purism Librem 5.
 While I'm somewhat interested in having this feature, chances are they either won't fully work like expected (disabling microphone won't prevent other sensors such as the gyroscope from recording audio, for example), or questionably useful (physical kill switches are fine & all, but someone with physical access could disable / enable it without you knowing).